-As an example of competency and overall excellence of home paternity testing labs, our IDENTIGENE lab maintains the highest levels of accreditation possible.
-What this means is that you get the 100% accurate results you expect whether you pay $89 with IDENTIGENE or over $400 somewhere else.
+As an example of competency and overall excellence of home paternity testing labs, the DDC lab (parent company of IDENTIGENE) maintains the highest levels of accreditation possible.
+What this means is that you get the 100% accurate results you expect whether you pay $139 with IDENTIGENE or over $400 somewhere else.

-Main Differences between a Home Paternity Test and a Doctor-ordered One
+Other Differences between a Home Paternity Test and One from a Doctor

 Home paternity testing: There’s no scenario more convenient or stress-free for participants than being able to swab their own cheeks and their child’s at home.